caltechlibrary/newt/newt.1.md

 ## templates property

-This property is used by Newt Mustache.
+This property is used by Newt Handlebars.
 It is ignore by Newt router and code generator.

 templates
 : (optional) this holds a list of template objects

 ### template object model

-The template objects are used by Newt Mustache template engine.
+The template objects are used by Newt Handlebars template engine.
 If you're not using it you can skip these.

 `id`
 : (required) is the template id.
 It can be used to relate one or more templates to an action.
 E.g. a web form an submission result.

 `request [PATH]`
 : (required) This holds the request HTTP method and path.
-Note the HTTP method is missing as all request to Newt Mustache must be done using POST.
+Note the HTTP method is missing as all request to Newt Handlebars must be done using POST.

 `template`
 : (required) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
 Mustache does support partial templates

 `partials`
-: (optional) A list of paths to partial Mustache templates used by `.template`.
+: (optional) A list of paths to partial Handlebars templates used by `.template`.

 `vocabulary`
-: (opitonal) A path to a "vocabulary" file which is read in when the Newt Mustache is started and the contents are available to the template for processing.
+: (opitonal) A path to a "vocabulary" file which is read in when the Newt Handlebars is started and the contents are available to the template for processing.

 `options`
-: (optional) An object that can be merged in with JSON received for processing by your Mustache template
+: (optional) An object that can be merged in with JSON received for processing by your Handlbears template

 `debug`
 : (optional) this turns on debugging output for this template